Characterizing simulation relations through control architectures in abstraction-based control: Properties

 \subsection{Corrective vs predictive control architecture}

-While \( \Cont_1^{\ASR} \) stores the \emph{current} abstract state \( x_2 \) and input \( u_2 \) to correct the following related abstract state as \( x_2^+ \in F_2(x_2, u_2) \cap R(x_1^+) \) at the next time step, the concretized controller \( \Cont_1^{\ASRB} \) for the predictive simulation relation store the \emph{next} abstract state \( x_2^+ \), which is determined before applying the current input \( u_1 \) to \( x_1 \).
-This distinction is reflected in the delay blocks shown in Figure~\ref{fig:architectures_2}.
-Consequently, the control architecture of \( \ASR \) can be interpreted as \emph{corrective}, whereas that of \( \ASRB \) is \emph{predictive}.
+The architecture induced by $\ASR$ is \emph{corrective}: the controller stores the current abstract state $x_2$ and input $u_2$ to adjust the next abstract state according to $x_2^+ \in h_2^{\ASR}(x_2,u_2,x_1^+) = F_2(x_2,u_2) \cap R(x_1^+),$ at the next time step.
+In contrast, $\ASRB$ adopts a \emph{predictive} architecture: it stores the \emph{next} abstract state $x_2^+$, determined \emph{before} applying the current input $u_1$ to the concrete system.
+This difference is reflected in the delay blocks of Figure~\ref{fig:architectures_2}.

+Consider the abstract input $s_1$, $s_2$, $s_3$ available at~$q_2$.
+During offline abstract synthesis under $\ASR$ (or $\ASRB$), $s_2$ is discarded because it allows a self-loop on $q_2$, leading to a worst-case abstract cost of~$3$.
+However, $\ASRB$ enables an online adaptation: the function $h_2^{\ASRB}(x_2,u_2,x_1,u_1)$ can identify the concrete subset of $q_2$ where the trajectory lies and predict the next abstract state accordingly.
+If $x_1$ belongs to the \emph{favorable} (light-blue) subset of $q_2$, the same input $s_2$ deterministically drives the system directly to $q_4$, saving one transition (see the concrete trajectory $x_0\to x_0'\to x_0''$).
+Hence, $\ASRB$ preserves the same worst-case cost ($3$) but can \emph{improve the realized cost} online through local policy updates—at the expense of higher controller complexity, since $h_2^{\ASRB}$ must store the subdivision of $q_2$ and its associated transitions.